tapis-project/documentation/source/technical/jobs.rst

     _tapisArchiveSystemDir - the archive system directory on which app output is archived
-    _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDynamicExecSystem - true if dynamic system selection was used _tapisEffeciveUserId - the user ID under which the app runs _tapisExecSystemExecDir - the exec system directory where app artifacts are staged _tapisExecSystemId - the Tapis system where the app runs _tapisExecSystemInputDir - the exec system directory where input files are staged _tapisExecSystemOutputDir - the exec system directory where the app writes its output _tapisJobCreateDate - ISO 8601 date, example: 2021-04-26Z _tapisJobCreateTime - ISO 8601 time, example: 18:44:55.544145884Z
+    _tapisArchiveSystemId - Tapis system used for archiving app output _tapisCoresPerNode - number of cores used per node by app _tapisDtnMountPoint - the mount point on the execution system for the source DTN directory _tapisDtnMountSourcePath - the directory exported by the DTN and mounted on the execution system _tapisDtnSystemId - the Data Transfer Node system ID _tapisDynamicExecSystem - true if dynamic system selection was used _tapisEffeciveUserId - the user ID under which the app runs _tapisExecSystemExecDir - the exec system directory where app artifacts are staged _tapisExecSystemHPCQueue - the actual batch queue name on an HPC host _tapisExecSystemId - the Tapis system where the app runs _tapisExecSystemInputDir - the exec system directory where input files are staged _tapisExecSystemLogicalQueue - the Tapis queue definition that specifies an HPC queue _tapisExecSystemOutputDir - the exec system directory where the app writes its output _tapisJobCreateDate - ISO 8601 date, example: 2021-04-26Z _tapisJobCreateTime - ISO 8601 time, example: 18:44:55.544145884Z